choco-cupcake/GoodBoi/README.md

 ### Research directions
 * Generic research of the space while having fun going fishing for vulnerabilities
 * Let the database grow as it can be by itself the base of future projects
+* I'd like to check the feasibility of creating a dictionary of signatures structure
 * Multiple analysis modules can be implemented in the future.
 I'm focusing on Slither first because it enables high expressivity and it's blazing fast.

 ### Usage